Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Abstract

 \section{Abstract}

 Natural language dialogue systems raise great attention recently.
-As many dialogue models are data-driven, high quality datasets are essential to these systems.
-In this paper, we introduce Pchatbot, a large scale dialogue dataset which contains two subsets collected from Weibo and Judical forums respectively.
-Different from existing datasets which only contain post-response pairs, we include anonymized user IDs as well as timestamps.
-This enables the development of personalized dialogue models which depend on the availability of users' historical conversations.
-Furthermore, the scale of Pchatbot is significantly larger than existing datasets, which might benefit the data-driven models.
-Our preliminary experimental study shows that a personalized chatbot model trained on Pchatbot outperforms the corresponding ad-hoc chatbot models.
-We also demonstrate that using larger dataset improves the quality of dialog models.
+As many dialogue models are data-driven, high-quality datasets are essential to these systems.
+In this paper, we introduce Pchatbot, a large-scale dialogue dataset that contains two subsets collected from Weibo and Judicial forums respectively.
+To adapt the raw dataset to dialogue systems, we elaborately normalize the raw dataset via processes such as anonymization, deduplication, segmentation, and filtering.
+The scale of Pchatbot is significantly larger than existing Chinese datasets, which might benefit the data-driven models.
+Besides, current dialogue datasets for personalized chatbot usually contain several persona sentences or attributes.
+Different from existing datasets, Pchatbot provides anonymized user IDs and timestamps for both posts and responses.
+This enables the development of personalized dialogue models that directly learn implicit user personality from the user's dialogue history.
+Our preliminary experimental study benchmarks several state-of-the-art dialogue models to provide a comparison for future work.
+The dataset can be publicly accessed at Github: \url{https://github.com/qhjqhj00/Pchatbot}.